luOlivia/CamelTrouble/README.md

 # CamelTrouble
-TankTrouble, but make it Ocaml
+TankTrouble, but make it OCaml